BrandonXLF/c-minor/README.md

 Optional argument.

-An object containing key value pairs of attributes, properties, and event listeners to add to the element.
+An object containing key-value pairs of attributes, properties, and event listeners to add to the element.

 Properties are prefixed with `$`.
 For example, `$date: new Date()` will set the `date` prop of the element to a newly created `Date` object.